 As you plan your visit, be aware that there is limited tour bus parking and loading/unloading in National Mall and Memorial Parks.
 Motorcoach parking is available at the Hains Point parking lot, on Independence Avenue SW between 15th and 17th streets, and on Ohio Drive SW between the Lincoln Memorial and Jefferson Memorial.
 Tour bus loading/unloading is located in designated drop-off and pick-up zones that are indicated by appropriate signage throughout the park.

-Bicycles are welcome on the National Mall and bicycle parking is provided near each of the major memorials as well as along the Mall.
-Please remember that riding bicycles is not permitted within the memorials themselves.
-Please walk your bicycle through the World War II and Franklin Delano Roosevelt memorials or lock it up before entering any of the other memorials.
+Bicycles/Scooters are welcome on the National Mall and bicycle parking is provided near each of the major memorials as well as along the Mall.
+Please remember that riding bicycles/scooters is not permitted within the memorials themselves.
+Please walk your bicycle/scooter through the World War II and Franklin Delano Roosevelt memorials or lock it up a respectful distance from the memorial before entering any of the other memorials.
 Your assistance in preserving a respectful and safe experience for all visitors is appreciated.